I don’t want a divorce.

 When you’re going through something so shocking, you don’t want to burden anyone else with heavy emotional weight, but this is the one time in your life when you really need someone.

 Your emotions and feelings will take a heavy toll on you if you don’t have a friend or counselor to speak to.
 Help someone help you process your feelings so that you don’t feel like doing anything harmful to yourself or someone else.

-Talking to anyone – a friend, a counselor, a relative will help.
+Talking to anyone – a friend, a coach, a relative will help.
 If you’re not up for sharing your feelings with others, start by writing them down; you’ll feel better putting your words on paper.